yunsoul/design/AstSemantics.md

   * `float64.cvt_unsigned[int32]`: convert an unsigned 32-bit integer to a 64-bit float
   * `float64.cvt_unsigned[int64]`: convert an unsigned 64-bit integer to a 64-bit float
   * `float64.reinterpret[int64]`: reinterpret the bits of a 64-bit integer as a 64-bit float
+  * `funcptr.decode[int32]` : convert an unsigned 32-bit integer to a funcptr
+  * `int32.encode` : convert a funcptr to an unsigned 32-bit integer

 Wrapping and extension of integer values always succeed.
 Promotion and demotion of floating point values always succeed.